Animals living in a coniferous forest. Mixed forest animals: elk, otter, wolf, beaver, raccoon, lynx. Animals of coniferous forests

 Elk

-Forest animals feel confident in their habitat.
+Forest animals feel confident in their familiar habitat.
 They are comfortable in the forest, despite the fact that there are dangers here, but each species has adapted to defend itself and hide.

-forest animal bear
+Forest animal bear

-The size and body weight of bears entirely depend on their habitat.
+The size and body weight of bears depend entirely on their habitat.
 The weight of animals living in Russia does not exceed 120 kilograms.
 However, Far Eastern bears are much larger.
 Their weight reaches 750 kilograms.

 What does a predator eat?

-Winter hibernation of bears
+Hibernation of bears

 Wolf

-The habits of wolves
+Habits of wolves

 What do wolves eat?

-The habits of a cunning fox
+Habits of a sly fox

 Who do foxes hunt?